-- Stronger incentives should be given to prioritise recycling and composting over residual waste treatment, for example by requiring applicants for recovery facilities to demonstrate that reuse and recycling have been "maximised" rather than "optimised" in policy WCS2 and by adopting a recycling target for C&I waste. - 2 The WCS should give explicit support to the recycling of construction and demolition waste onsite in development projects in policy WCS14. - 3 Policies should require planning applications to demonstrate how a facility will be located to minimise the distance that waste is transported, for example in policy WCS6. - 4 The supporting text to policy WCS9 should include reference to the role of waste transport in increasing energy efficiency and reducing greenhouse gas emissions. - 5 Applications for waste development should clearly show how impacts on flood risk, air quality, biodiversity, historic assets, residential amenity and open space will be avoided or enhancements delivered, for those sites in areas of search with constraints. - 6 The WCS should promote flood risk reduction and water quality enhancement where practicable (WCS8) - 7 WCS10 should require the avoidance or minimisation of effects on landscape character and the quality of the built environment, and enhancement where practicable.
+- Stronger incentives should be given to prioritise recycling and composting over residual waste treatment, for example by requiring applicants for recovery facilities to demonstrate that reuse and recycling have been "maximised" rather than "optimised" in policy WCS2. - Policies should require planning applications to demonstrate how a facility will be located to minimise the distance that waste is transported, for example in policy WCS6. - Applications for waste development should clearly show how impacts on flood risk, air quality, biodiversity, historic assets, residential amenity and open space will be avoided or enhancements delivered, for those sites in areas of search with constraints. - 4 The WCS should promote flood risk reduction and water quality enhancement where practicable (WCS8)